Key Takeaways

 • Security and compliance are non-negotiable: Every platform on this list meets ESIGN Act and UETA requirements.
 Look for audit trails, encryption, and multi-factor authentication as baseline features.

-• Pricing models vary widely: Some tools charge per envelope (document sent for signature), while others charge per user.
+• Pricing models vary widely: Some tools charge per envelope (document sent for signature), while others offer unlimited signing.
 Calculate your actual monthly volume before committing to a plan.

 Document Security and Legal Compliance

-When handling sensitive contracts and client information, security is the foundation of everything.
+When handling sensitive contracts, engagement letters, and client information, security is the foundation.
 Your e-signature software must comply with the ESIGN Act (US), UETA (state-level US), and eIDAS (EU) to ensure your signatures are legally binding.

 Look for these security features: